manujoz/mjo-litui/docs/mjo-textarea.md

                     required
                     placeholder="Brief subject line..."
                     rows="1"
-                    max-height="100"
+                    maxHeight="100"
-                    helper-text="What is this message about?"
+                    helperText="What is this message about?"
                 ></mjo-textarea>

                 <mjo-textarea